robmclarty/storium/README.md

 })
 ```

-In this example, some properties are given a simple basic JS object type.
+In this example, some properties are given a simple basic JS type.
 By
 default, a property will be treated as valid only if the input type matches the
-basic JS object type defined in the schema.
+basic JS type defined in the schema.

 More customizations can be made by assigning a custom object to a property
 schema, in which you can define various other settings such as custom
 `sanitize()` logic, custom `validate()` logic, if a property is "mutable" (that
-is, marking it as a field that a user can modify), a basic JS objec type, if
+is, marking it as a field that a user can modify), a basic JS type, if
 the property is a required field, and whether it is selectable (e.g., perhaps
 on a user store you want to explicitly say that the `password` field should not
 be selectable as it is only used during authentication).